ltdrdata/ComfyUI-Manager/README.md

 ![menu](misc/menu.jpg)

 ## NOTICE
+* V2.37 Show a ✅ mark to accounts that have been active on GitHub for more than six months.
 * V2.33 Security policy is applied.
 * V2.21 [cm-cli](docs/en/cm-cli.md) tool is added.
 * V2.18 to V2.18.3 is not functioning due to a severe bug.
 Users on these versions are advised to promptly update to V2.18.4.
 Please navigate to the `ComfyUI/custom_nodes/ComfyUI-Manager` directory and execute `git pull` to update.